3.10. Lambda

 }

-Lambdas can be deleted, which causes finalizers to be called on all captured data (see Finalizers):
+Lambdas can be deleted, which causes finalizers to be called on all captured data (see Finalizers).

 Lambdas can specify a custom finalizer which is invoked before the default finalizer: